claramoreirag/FEUP-ESOF/Development-Report.md

 Last but not least, the Controller component that connects the Model to the View: the Model sends data for the View to display and the View sends user inputs for the Model to process.

-The Model gets the data from the databases containing all the user and conference information and the View gets inputs from the user interactions with the GUI Pages.
+The Model gets the data from the databases containing all the user and conference information and the View gets inputs from the user interactions with the GUI view.

 ### Physical architecture